-- 20.1 On a yearly basis the Chairman/Chairwoman of the Pension Fund Committee and Local Pension Board will be provided with the credits that have been attained by each member and the collective over view of training of the Pension Fund Committee and Board. - 20.2 Any members who have not attained at least 70% of the required credits will be highlighted to the Chairman/Chairwoman for appropriate action (for new members this will be proportioned).
+- 20.1 On a yearly basis the Chairman/Chairwoman of the Pension Fund Committee and Local Pension Board will be provided with the credits that have been attained by each member and the collective over view of training of the Pension Fund Committee and Board. - 20.2 Any members who have not attained at least 70% of the required credits will be highlighted to the Chairman/Chairwoman or the Vice Chairman/Woman where appropriate for action (for new members this will be proportioned).
 In the first instance this will be a conversation with the member to establish if there are any circumstances prohibiting them to attain credits at the appropriate rate, an element of discretion from the Chairman/Chairwoman can be applied in these circumstances.
 If no adequate reason provided for lack of credits a plan of action will be agreed upon, if not agreed the Chairman/Chairwoman in conjunction with the Head of Pensions can agree a further sanction.